Yassine94110/FactorAI/README.md

 ## How It Works :gear:

 Factor.AI leverages the power of the Galadriel Blockchain to provide an AI-driven interface where users can interact and create tokens effortlessly.
-By simply entering token details, users can generate and deploy smart contracts, making the token creation process accessible to everyone.
+By simply entering token details, users can generate and deploy smart contracts, making the token creation process accessible to everyone on the chain that you want just by telling it to the AI.

 ## Getting Started :rocket: